garagehive/garagehive.github.io/docs/garagehive-autodata-viewing-and-adding-servicing-intervals.md

    ![](media/garagehive-autodata-service-intervals4.gif)

-5. Another option is to create a vehicle inspection by clicking on **Create Vehicle Inspection** from the actions bar.
+5. Another option is to create a vehicle inspection by clicking on **Create Vehicle Inspection** from the menu bar.
 This initiates the process of confirming everything and creating a quotation for the customer.

    ![](media/garagehive-autodata-service-intervals5.gif)